-Relevant legislation Existing Actions required When/Who

-(permitting or impeding Institutional rules

-the implementation of and/or practices

-this principle)

-Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Act on the Code of Labour of 26th June 1974 with amendments; Act on the Administrative Proceedings Code of 14th June 1960 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on competitions for the posts of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 17th December | inspections, 2010); Rules and regulations on evaluation of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 9th December 2011)

-was mentioned before, national law regulations cover this aspect in a complex manner, leaving only less formal activities to the discretion of a certain organisation like the Institute.
-Every employee is entitled to lodge a formal complaint to various institutions, i.e. court of justice, governmental ombudsman, professional selfgovernment, trade union (also present at the CMMS PAS), etc.
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Act on the Code of Labour of 26th June 1974 with amendments; Act on the Administrative Proceedings Code of 14th June 1960 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on competitions for the posts of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 17th December 2010); Rules and regulations on evaluation of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 9th December 2011) According to what was mentioned before, national law regulations cover this aspect in a complex manner, leaving only less formal activities to the discretion of a certain organisation like the Institute.
+Every employee is entitled to lodge a formal complaint to various institutions, i.e. court of justice, governmental inspections, ombudsman, professional selfgovernment, trade union (also present at the CMMS PAS), etc. The opinion of the Working Group is that the current legal means of protecting individual right and privileges are fully sufficient.
+It would then be unnecessary to introduce another formal method.
+However, as far as the less official approach is concerned, the proposed Contact Point, and a dedicated "spokesperson" for the researchers may constitute a significant difference and a real, practical help to them.

-According to what

-The opinion of the Working Group is that the current legal means of protecting individual right and privileges are generally sufficient.
-Thus, it is necessary to constantly remind of the existence of the formal approach.

-However, as far as the less official methods are concerned, the proposed Committee for Equal Treatment, combined with the Contact Point (respectively: second and first instance), acting as a dedicated "spokesperson" for the researchers may constitute a significant difference and a real, practical help to them.
 In case of a more problematic issue, or complaint, these entities will not be entitled to resolve it immediately and personally, but they will act as "peacemakers" and intermediary in front of the CMMS PAS authorities or supervisors, so that the researchers will not be left alone with their concerns.
-Both of these bodies are designed as fully independent, however acting entirely on behalf of the scientific staff, representing its very interest.

-Director of CMMS PAS: Administrative Departments; Scientific Departments

-III-IV quarter 2016 - I-II guarter 2017 (Committee for Equal Treatment, Contact Point, spokesperson)
+Director of CMMS PAS; Administrative Departments; Scientific Departments Continuous activity III-IV quarter 2016 - I-II quarter 2017 (spokesperson, Contact Point)